 Before discarding a data storage device or transferring ownership to another person, erase all data using commercial deletion software, or format the device and then completely refill it with images containing no private information (for example, pictures of empty sky).
+Be sure to also replace any pictures selected for the Select an image option in the Welcome screen setting (24, 660) in the setup menu.
 Care should be taken to avoid injury or damage to property when physically destroying data storage devices.